 Meeting with Human Resources

 During the exit interview, you should also confirm all outstanding issues regarding the payment of superannuation and annual leave entitlements.
-Employees often have annual leave accrued so make sure that you are compensated for that.
+Employees often have annual leave accrued, so make sure that you are compensated for that.

 When it’s time to say goodbye, it’s important to do so on a positive note.
-Personalized thank-you notes to anyone who has gone above and beyond to help you during your time at this company.
-It is also a good idea to send a general message to your team or division with news of your departure and provide a way of staying in touch.
-Adding people on Linked-in (if you are not already connected), is another professional way of connecting and opens the door for future contact whether it be social or professional opportunities.
+Personalized thank-you notes to anyone who has gone above and beyond to help you during your time at the company are a great way to show your appreciation.
+Additionally, sending a general message to your team or division with news of your departure and providing a way to stay in touch, such as adding them on LinkedIn (if you haven’t already connected), is another professional way of maintaining relationships.

-You can also leave a positive impression by thanking people in person, and even reaching out to senior leadership for advice or mentoring before you go.
+You can also leave a positive impression by thanking people in person and reaching out to senior leadership for advice or mentoring before you go.
 This shows that you value the relationships you’ve built during your tenure and are committed to maintaining them.

-If there is a goodbye dinner or drinks, professional behaviour is important and do not get (too) drunk.
-While it is tempting to celebrate leaving a work environment that is less than perfect, staying professional is important until the last shift is over.
+If there is a goodbye dinner or drinks, it’s important to maintain professional behavior and not get (too) drunk.
+While it may be tempting to celebrate leaving a less than perfect work environment, it’s essential to stay professional until your last shift is over.
 Remember, your actions during your final days will leave a lasting impression, so make sure it’s a positive one.